 What are common symptoms of anxiety in autistic adults?

-Common symptoms of anxiety in autistic adults include panic attacks, emotional meltdowns, self-injury, headaches, stomach and deep breathing issues, and an elevated heart rate, along with behavioral signs like social withdrawal, fidgeting, and obsessive thoughts repetitive behaviors.
+Common symptoms of anxiety in autistic adults include panic attacks, emotional meltdowns, self-injury, headaches, stomach and deep breathing issues, and an elevated heart rate, along with behavioral signs like social withdrawal, fidgeting, obsessive thoughts, and repetitive behaviors.
 Recognizing these symptoms can facilitate more effective support and intervention.

 What medications are commonly used to treat anxiety in autistic adults?